-Table 8 shows a sure indicator that got the highest score, "My pet is not a nuisance to me," with a mean score of 3.72, making it the highest score, followed by "I am pleased when my pet does want to be close to me as much as I would like to" with a mean score of 3.52 making it the second highest among the indicators.
-The indicator with the lowest score was "Being close to my pet," with a mean score of 1.62.
+Table 8 shows a certain indicator that got the highest score is "My pet is not a nuisance to me" with a mean score of 3.72 making it the highest score followed by "I am pleased when my pet does want to be close to me as much as I would like to" with a mean score of 3.52 making it the second highest among the indicators.
+Wherein the indicator that got the lowest score is "Being close to my pet" with a mean score of 1.62.

 The two highest indicators specify that the chosen respondents have a very high level of attachment to the pets that they own.
-The indicator that got the lowest score implies that the chosen respondents have a shallow level of attachment.
+Wherein the indicator that got the lowest score implies that the chosen respondents have a very low level of attachment.

-The table shows that the pet owners of BSN college students from Olivarez College Tagaytay have a very high level of attachment to their pets.
-This is consistent with the findings by Wanser et al. (2022) that individuals may build significant relationships with their dogs, while some pets exhibit attachment behaviors toward their human caregivers.
+The result of the table implies that the pet owners of BSN college students from Olivarez College Tagaytay have a very high level of attachment to their pets.
+This is consistent with the findings by Wanser et. al (2022) that individuals may build significant relationships with their dogs, while some pets exhibit attachment behaviors toward their human caregivers.
 In certain circumstances, these ties have been proven to maintain or enhance both species' physical and mental well-being.